 Research on the impact of corporate social responsibility (CSR) performance to the financial performance have been widely studied previously.
-However, there were a few studies investigate the effect of CSR on accrual quality which is one of the attributes of earning quality.
-The aim of this study is to examine the affect of CSR toward accrual quality in the context of Indonesia, where the empirical results of the benefits of CSR implementatation are still scant.
+However, there were a few stadies investigate the effect of CSR on accrual quality which is one of the attributes of the attributes of the study is to examine the affect of CSR toward accrual quality in the context of Indonesia, where the empirical results of the benefits of CSR implementation are still scant.